 – You need to be a permanent resident before applying for citizenship.

-– You should not have been absent from Australia for more than 1 year in total throughout that period, or more than 90 days in the 12 months prior to applying.
+– You should not have been absent from Australia for more than 1 year in total throughout the qualifying 4 year period, or more than 90 days in the 12 months immediately prior to applying.

 – You must pass citizenship test (unless exempted by your personal circumstances)